ColinGilbert/noobwerkz-engine/README.md

-I'm developing a rather minimalistic cross-platform game/simulation engine.
+I am developing a solid, small-API, easy-to-use cross-platform game engine.
 This toolkit is made specifically to reduce wasted time (*cough cough* aside from the time it took to design and build this software *cough cough*.)
 Much of it consists of integrating external libraries, most of which are in C++11.
 It currently runs on Linux and Android.
 We can expect Windows, Mac, and iOS support quite soon.
 As a design goal, the legalese is designed to be extremely liberal (Apache 2.0.)

 Still WIP.
-Not yet recommended for use, as this is still a fledgeling do-it-right software architecture endeavour. :) Please feel free to bookmark this repo and come by later because this thing is living with me and cool stuff will soon come out of it.
-Progress comes at a rather steady pace; I plan on using this to back many of my own efforts.
+Not yet recommended for use, as this is still fledgeling.
+Please feel free to bookmark this repo and come by later because this thing is living with me and cool stuff will soon come out of it. :) Progress comes at a rather steady pace; we plan on using this to back many of my own efforts, so .
 Writing my own code makes me happy so part of my life revolves around being able to do this.

-Documentation is rather sparse at the moment, and consists of code comments, this page, and issues on the tracker.
-There are many well-modularized to-do's on the tracker, organized into milestones.
-High-quality tutorials and unit tests will come when things are more or less set in stone but that should be soon enough.
+Documentation is rather sparse at the moment, and consists of code comments, this page, and issues on the tracker (of which there are many.)
+The issues are well-modularized and specific, thoughtfully labeled, and properly organized into milestones.
+High-quality tutorials and real unit tests will come when things are more or less set in stone.

-Current version: 0.0.1, AKA: Fresh "Beginnings"
+Current version: 0.0.1.1, AKA: Fresh "Beginnings"

 Specific features:
 ```